steve-bate/activitypub-mincore/README.md

 An instance MAY choose to not do `inbox` forwarding.

+# Discussion

+Note that this document does *not* represent a proposal.
+It's a starting point (an intentionally relatively extreme one) for further discussion and exploring the core essence of the AP protocol.

+### Controversial Topics

+The single-valued `type` constraint has caused concern for some reviewers.
+The AP Core does not support JSON-LD extensibility.
+However, domain-specific interoperability profile may allow support for such extensibility.
+This Core definition doesn't prohibit that.

+(More topics to come, I'm sure...)

-## Federation Limitations
+### Federation Limitations

-It should be clear that only implementing the AP Core will not result in an ActivityPub implementation that will federate with existing server implementation like Mastodon.
+It should be clear that only implementing the AP Core will not result in an ActivityPub implementation that will federate with existing server implementations like Mastodon.
 For example, a partial list of additional functionality needed for federation with Mastodon includes:

 * Webfinger support to convert Mastodon account identifiers to AP actor URIs
 * A specific version of HTTP Signatures to sign requests.